szyma28/szyma28.github.io/docs/Implementation.md

 Findbytype.html shows a page with a table with all the toilets and available information about them.

+The style.css provides the visually aesthetic look of all the webpages.

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?

 ![Insert your component Diagram here](images/component.png)

 ## Bristol Open Data API
 TODO: Document each query to Bristol Open Data